check-spelling-sandbox/Azure-Sentinel/MasterPlaybooks/Remediation-URL/readme.md

 Firewall end products are deployed as child/nested playbooks.

-If a malicious URL is detected from the Azure sentinel, master playbook calls all the child/nested playbooks and each firewall product will take remidiation steps needed on that URL and comments will be passed on the master playbook from the child/nested playbooks involving multiple products.
+If a malicious URL is detected from the Azure sentinel, master playbook calls all the child/nested playbooks and each firewall product will take remediation steps needed on that URL and comments will be passed on the master playbook from the child/nested playbooks involving multiple products.

 ## Summary
  When a new Azure Sentinel incident is created, this playbook gets triggered and performs the below actions: